 CAC is the principal advising unit administered by UCLA for students in the College.
 CAC has full-time college counselors and staff who are available to meet with UCLA College students for same-day appointments Monday through Friday, 8:30 a.m. to 4:30 p.m.

 College Academic Mentors are graduate students from a wide variety of academic departments who advise undergraduates in the following areas:

-•Preparing for Graduate / Professional School (juniors & seniors)
+•Preparing for Graduate / Professional School (third & fourth years)

 Departmental Undergraduate Advising

 Undergraduates may earn a Bachelor of Arts or Bachelor of Science degree in one of 126 different disciplines.
 Every major and minor at UCLA has department-specific advisers who can help students with understanding degree requirements, scheduling courses, processing petitions, and enrolling in courses.

 The Expected Cumulative Progress Policy is designed to promote four-year graduation for undergraduates in the College of Letters and Science.
 ECP is a progress check that occurs every two quarters that you are enrolled.
 If a student is not making steady progress towards his/her bachelor’s degree, which can happen for a number of reasons, the student will be required to meet with his/her College Counselor.

 FERPA – Family Education Rights and Privacy Act